cjdelisle/PacketCrypt/Readme.md

 ##### Irreducability
 For the multi-use and the bandwidth-hardness objectives, it is desirable that an announcement miner cannot cause their announcements to be compressable to significantly less than 1 KiB in size.
-The content of the announcement itself is separated from the 1 KiB message which is transferred and mined so the only parts of the announcement which an announcement miner can really control are the `content_type` and `content_hash`.
+The announcement *payload* is separated from the 1 KiB announcement itself so that the only parts of the announcement which an announcement miner can really control are the `content_type` and `content_hash`.
 A block miner who has no interest in using casually crafted announcements can omit these 40 bytes from the memory locations where they store announcements, but these 40 bytes are about all.

 The content of the announcement is the 56 byte header plus a Merkle branch 12 hashes long and a Merkle root needed to validate the announcement.
 The Merkle tree used for announcement hashing uses